Is resilience more important than intelligence or longer hours spent at work?

 The good news?

 The good news is anyone can learn to be more resilient by learning more about the behaviours and skills associated with it.
 We are also here to help!
 Our team of career specialists can help place you with organisations that will be a good fit to your skills and experience whilst providing the right support for your career.
-If you wish to discuss how to build a resilient team or simply becoming more resilient at work, feel free to contact us via the contact form below for a confidential discussion.
+If you wish to discuss how to build a resilient team or simply becoming more resilient at work, feel free to contact us through the contact form below.
 You can also follow us on LinkedIn to learn more about what we do.